kevinpapst/kimai2-website/pages/demo.md

 ## Note

 The demo is always created from the latest master branch.
-It's possible, that you find bugs, which will not be available in a release version.
+It's possible that you find bugs which will not be available in a release version.

-The Kimai demo will be reinstalled multiple times a day, that's why you cannot perform long-time tests.
+The Kimai demo will be reinstalled multiple times a day, mae sure that you don't run into a reinstall while performing your tests.